jtuoa/Autonomous-Food-Delivery-Robot_ROS/README.md

 (VIDEO: docking)

 ### Dynamic path planning
 This is the most challenging part of the project.
 Dynamic path planning describes the robot's ability to perceive the environment, react rapidly to unforeseen obstacles, and re-plan dynamically in order to complete a task.
-Two methods with available ROS packages are studied and compared to determine the appropriate method to implement.
+Two local methods (unlike global methods which have high computational complexity) with available ROS packages are studied and compared to determine the appropriate method to implement.

 #### Method 1: DWA_Local_Planner
 Using a map, the kinematics trajectory with the Dynamic Window Approach (DWA) is created by periodically performing a forward simulation from the robot's current state to predict what would happen if the sampled velocity were applied for a short time.
-Multiple trajectories are created.
-Each trajectory is evaluated based on a cost function:
+Since the robot only considers the velocities that can be reached within the next short time frame, these velocities from the dynamic window.
+Hence the name DWA_Local_Planner.
+Furthermore, multiple trajectories are created.
+Each trajectory is evaluated based on an objective function:

-cost = path_distance_bias * (distance to path from the endpoint of the trajectory in meters) + goal_distance_bias * (distance to local goal from the endpoint of the trajectory in meters) + occdist_scale * maximum obstacle cost along the trajectory in obstacle cost)
+objective = path_distance_bias * (distance to path from the endpoint of the trajectory in meters) + goal_distance_bias * (distance to local goal from the endpoint of the trajectory in meters) + occdist_scale * (maximum obstacle cost along the trajectory in obstacle cost)

-This determines the next steering command.
+The objective function incorporates the metrics of proximity to end goal, proximity to local goal, and proximity to obstacles.
+Also, the objective function shows the tradeoff between the robot's desire to move fast towards the end goal, and its desire to move around obstacles.
+The highest cost function (highest score) is picked to set the next steering command.
+Repeat these steps to re-calculate the next steering command.

+To do: Modify velocity, rotation, forward simulation, trajectory parameters.
+Observe

 #### Method 2: SBPL_Dynamic_Planner